 A few manufacturers offer lifetime warranties with their products, and some even go as far as offering an unlimited lifetime warranty with a “no-fault” clause, which means the manufacturer will repair or replace the binoculars completely free of charge, for any defect or damage, however caused, for the lifetime of the product.

-The Vortex Optics VIP Warranty is an example of this — and is one of the most comprehensive binocular warranties available today.
+The Hawke Optics Lifetime Warranty is an example of this — and is one of the most comprehensive binocular warranties available today.

 Recommendation: while few people will buy binoculars solely on the strength of a warranty, and hopefully you won’t need to avail of it, a manufacturer’s willingness to stand over their product is obviously a major plus.
 Focus on features and the overall quality of the binocular first — but do consider the warranty in the “mix” before making your final selection.

 12. Try before you buy

 It’s not always possible to try all of the binoculars on your short-list before you make a decision.
 In many places high-quality optics retailers are thin on the ground, so finding somewhere that stocks the models you’re interested in can be a challenge.
 That said there really is no substitute for experiencing the different views, handling and features of a range of different binoculars to give you a “feel” for which options suit you best.

 Here are some suggestions on ways you can get to try different optics out before you buy them: